Medically reviewed by Drugs.com. Last updated on Jun 5, 2020.

 Observe patients periodically for adverse nasal effects (eg, ulceration, perforation).

-Adverse effects were observed in animal reproduction studies.
-Until additional information is available, other agents may be preferred for the treatment of rhinitis in pregnant women (Scadding 2008).
+Other agents may be preferred for the treatment of allergic rhinitis in pregnant women (BSACI [Scadding 2017]).

 More about olopatadine nasal